Blantyre Southern Region, Malawi Travel Guide

 Keep both physical and digital copies of all vital documents for travel.
 Store them separately from originals as backup in case of loss or theft.

 The official currency is the Malawi Kwacha (MWK).
 The exchange rate for the Kwacha can be volatile.
 As a general guide (subject to rapid change), rates around ONE AMERICAN dollar = 1,700 MWK.
-Always check the current rate before exchanging money.
+Always check the existing rate before exchanging money.

 Malawi a cash-based society.
-While some bigger hotels and supermarkets accept card payments, small businesses, markets, and local transport operate almost exclusively on cash.
+While some bigger hotels and supermarkets accept card payments, small businesses, markets, and local transportation operate almost exclusively on cash.
 Carry sufficient small denominations of Kwacha.
 Carrying some US Dollars or Euros in cash (crisp, new bills preferred) is advisable for exchange, especially for larger expenses or if ATMs are unavailable.

 General prices for common travel expenses in Blantyre: